cheddatech/CheddaBoards-Godot/docs/SETUP.md

 ### API Only
 - [ ] Game registered on dashboard
 - [ ] API key generated and copied
-- [ ] CheddaBoards.gd added to project
+- [ ] `addons/cheddaboards/` folder added to project
 - [ ] CheddaBoards in Autoloads
-- [ ] API key set in CheddaBoards.gd
+- [ ] API key and game_id set in CheddaBoards.gd

 ### Web SDK
 - [ ] Game registered on dashboard
 - [ ] All files copied to project
 - [ ] Setup Wizard run successfully
-- [ ] Game ID set in template.html
+- [ ] Game ID set in both template.html and CheddaBoards.gd
 - [ ] Custom HTML Shell set in export settings
 - [ ] Tested with local web server